 - On the Pi: immediately change the password in Start>Raspberry Pi configuration.

-- Update your Operating system.
+- Optional: update your Operating system.
+This may take a while.
 Open a terminal and type:

 - Shut down the Pi when done.